Chart Color Schemes

 Bundaberg Surrounds - South ranks among the oldest 10% of areas nationwide

-Bundaberg Surrounds - South's median age is 53 years, which is significantly higher than the Rest of Queensland average of 41 years and considerably older than the Australian median of 38 years.
-The 65-74 age cohort is notably over-represented in Bundaberg Surrounds - South at 19.3%, compared to the Rest of Queensland's average of 12.5%.
-This concentration is well above the national average of 9.4%.
-Post-2021 Census data shows that the 75 to 84 age group has grown from 8.4% to 9.4% of the population, while the 55 to 64 cohort has declined from 19.0% to 18.2%.
-By 2041, Bundaberg Surrounds - South is expected to see notable shifts in its age composition, with the 65 to 74 group projected to grow by 15%, reaching 2,689 people from 2,336.
-The aging population dynamic is clear, with those aged 65 and above comprising 63% of the projected growth.
+Bundaberg Surrounds - South has a median age of 53 years, which is significantly higher than the Rest of Queensland average of 41 years and considerably older than the Australian median of 38 years.
+Compared to the Rest of Queensland average, the 65-74 age cohort is notably over-represented in Bundaberg Surrounds - South at 19.6%, while the 25-34 age group is under-represented at 7.9%.
+The 65-74 concentration in Bundaberg Surrounds - South is well above the national average of 9.5%.
+According to post-2021 Census data, the 75 to 84 age group has grown from 8.4% to 9.4% of the population, while the 55 to 64 cohort has declined from 19.0% to 18.2%.
+By 2041, Bundaberg Surrounds - South is expected to see notable shifts in its age composition, with the 65 to 74 group growing by 13% (317 people) to reach 2,689 from 2,371.
+The aging population trend is clear, with those aged 65 and above comprising 62% of projected growth.
 Conversely, both the 5 to 14 and 15 to 24 age groups are expected to see reduced numbers.